-Selectively link (via a.link) or find reference path to a symbol a.slinker [options] partially_linked_program
+Selectively link (via a.link) or find reference path to a symbol a.slinker is not intended for general usage.

 This tool is used internally by a.build which is the recommended utility for compilation and program generation.

 The syntax of the a.slinker command is: